Category : Current

 In fact, what I love about the questions is their thrust, their forward momentum.
 There is no pastness in them (except maybe the question about being afraid).
 Even though I’m squarely in middle age, I could feel something ignite, a spark of new, when I read the questions.
 The images themselves capture the now, the pure, momentary presence of these young people.

 Walking alone in the dark.
-So I headed into town instead of out, past the overfull creek, the old railroad ties, the new hospital.
-I ended the night at One World Cafe, hardly a soul in the place, but a guitarist playing something light and soothing.
-I sipped peppermint tea, listened for a while, then headed out into the dark, cold spring warmed by tea and music.
+I headed into town instead of out of town, where I usually go, past the overfull creek, the old railroad ties, the new hospital, and ended at One World Cafe, hardly a soul in the place, but a guitarist was playing something light and soothing.
+I sipped peppermint tea, listened for a while, then slipped back into the dark, into a cold spring warmed by tea and music.

 Two bicycles were laying on the Moscow-Pullman bike path near Sunshine Road.
 I was worried.
 A black mountain bike, it seemed, had collided with a blue road bike and the two had fallen in a scene of violence.
 Wheels cranked in odd directions.
 Seats twisted toward the ground.
 There’s something tragic about the sight of a bicycle mangled on asphalt.
 As I rounded the corner, I saw the bikes belonged to a couple.
 It had been no wreck; the bikes had been placed there on purpose.
 The couple sat on a cedar bench bolted to the edge of the path, knees bent toward one another.
 Their helmeted heads touched.
 Their shoulders seemed welded together.
 They were squinting at something plucked from the natural world, something green–a blade of grass, maybe, or a flower.
 As I passed, they looked up and nodded, as if acknowledging my humanity.

 Political news has overwhelmed the week.
 I cherish these small, lovely moments.